quantumlib/Cirq/docs/tutorial.md

 ### Background: Variational quantum algorithms

 The [variational method](https://en.wikipedia.org/wiki/Variational_method_(quantum_mechanics))
-in quantum theory is a way of finding low energy states of a system.
-The rough idea of this method is that one defines a trial wave function (sometimes called an ansatz) as a function of some parameter, and then one finds the values of these parameters that minimize the expectation value of the energy with respect to these parameters.
-This minimized anstaz is then an approximation to the lowest energy eigenstate, and the expectation values serves as an upper bound on the energy of the ground state.
+in quantum theory is a classical method for finding low energy states of a quantum system.
+The rough idea of this method is that one defines a trial wave function (sometimes called an ansatz) as a function of some parameters, and then one finds the values of these parameters that minimize the expectation value of the energy with respect to these parameters.
+This minimized anstaz is then an approximation to the lowest energy eigenstate, and the expectation value serves as an upper bound on the energy of the ground state.

-Recently it has been realized that quantum computers can mimic the classical technique and that a quantum computer does so with certain advantages.
-In particular, when one applies the classical variational method to a system of `n` qubits, an exponential number (in `n`) number of complex numbers are necessary to generically represent the wave function of the system.
+In the last few years (see [arXiv:1304.3061](https://arxiv.org/abs/1304.3061) and [arXiv:1507.08969](https://arxiv.org/abs/1507.08969) for example), it has been realized that quantum computers can mimic the classical technique and that a quantum computer does so with certain advantages.
+In particular, when one applies the classical variational method to a system of `n` qubits, an exponential number (in `n`) of complex numbers are necessary to generically represent the wave function of the system.
 However with a quantum computer one can directly produce this state using a parameterized quantum